Last Updated on

 The day was coming to a quick close and I could tell by Uday’s anxiousness, that he was starting to wonder how he could make more money off of me.
 His jovial nature turned dark and irritable when I didn’t agree to being taken anywhere else.
 I could feel his growing desperation.
 Then he asked me to pay 200 rupees vs. our agreed 100 rupees.
 I told him I’d pay what we agreed upon and he wasn’t happy.
 It wasn’t going well.

-Haggling for a rickshaw and getting left in No Man’s Land
+4. Haggling for a rickshaw and getting screwed

 From the temple, I decided to take a rickshaw back to my guesthouse.
 I haggled with the driver.
-He wanted me to pay 80 ruppees, but I knew locals were only paying 40 ruppees (I actually asked Uday how much it cost to get back before I left him).
-So I was stubborn with 40 ruppees.
+He wanted me to pay 80 rupees, but I knew locals were only paying 40 rupees (I actually asked Uday how much it cost to get back before I left him).
+So I was stubborn with 40 rupees.
 Fine, the rickshaw driver sulkily agreed.

 Five minutes he dropped me off in nowhere remotely recognizable.
 I felt stranded.
 He refused to go further and just left.
 I was pissed.